Inspire are pleased to be working alongside King’s College London and Queen’s University Belfast in the delivery of this innovative treatment trial.

-Participants can be men or women, 18 years or older, who live or work in the UK.
-They will be UK military veterans of the Army, Royal Air Force or Royal Navy who have received a diagnosis of post traumatic stress disorder (PTSD) by one of the study’s clinical psychologists from the charity Inspire.
+Eligible participants are men or women, 18 years or older, who live or work in the UK.
+They were UK military veterans of the Army, Royal Air Force or Royal Navy who have received a diagnosis of post traumatic stress disorder (PTSD) by one of the study’s clinical psychologists from the charity Inspire.

 What does the study involve?

-Participants will complete a short screening questionnaire for PTSD with the study researchers, if scores show that they may have PSTD they will be invited to join the study and complete baseline questionnaires.
-Participants will then have an assessment with an experienced clinical psychologist who works at Inspire to confirm whether they have PTSD and are eligible for the study.
-If eligible, they will then be randomly allocated to one of two therapy groups:
+Participants completed a short screening questionnaire for PTSD with the study researchers, if scores showed that they may have had PSTD, they were invited to join the study and complete baseline questionnaires.
+Participants then had an assessment with an experienced clinical psychologist who works at Inspire to confirm whether they had PTSD and were eligible for the study.
+If eligible, they were then randomly allocated to one of two therapy groups:

-- Group 1 will receive RTM.
-This involves up to five weekly treatment sessions with each treatment session lasting up to 90 minutes.
+– Group 1 received RTM.
+This involved up to five weekly treatment sessions with each treatment session lasting up to 90 minutes.

-- Group 2 will receive TF-CBT.
-This involves up to 18 weekly treatment sessions, each lasting up to 1 hour.
+– Group 2 received TF-CBT.
+This involved up to 18 weekly treatment sessions, each lasting up to 1 hour.

-In addition to the therapy, participants will be asked to complete questionnaires at 6, 12, 20 and 52 weeks after randomisation.
-This can be done in person, over the phone or online.
-When the treatment has ended, 15 to 20 of the participants will be invited to have an interview with a researcher to see what they thought about taking part in the study and the treatment they received.
+In addition to the therapy, participants were asked to complete questionnaires at 6, 12, 20 and 52 weeks after randomisation.
+Due to health guidelines concerning COVID-19, this was done over the phone or online.
+When the treatment ended, a number of the participants were be invited to have an interview with a researcher to see what they thought about taking part in the study and the treatment they received.

 What are the possible benefits and risks of participating?